 We believe in cultivating a supportive partnership between the student, parents and staff to truly protect and care for our students.
 We encourage parents to get to know the College and its staff, and want them to feel able to get in touch as soon as a concern arises.
 We are here to support you and your boys through every stage.

 The first point of contact is usually your son’s Form Tutor, the teacher he sees twice every day for registration.
 For Secondary School Form Tutors click here and for Sixth Form Form Tutors click here.

-Assistant Head Student Progress, Anthony Griffin, is dedicated to pastoral care and has responsibility for all boys in Years 7 to 13.
+Assistant Head Student Progress, Anthony Griffin, is dedicated to pastoral care and has responsibility for all students in Years 7 to 13.
 All the Form Tutors liaise with him if there is a concern about a student.

-Mr Griffin is the school’s Designated Safeguarding Lead and coordinates our Student Support team, a group of specialist professionals that includes a Special Educational Needs and Disabilities Coordinator (SENDCo), a Wellbeing Coordinator, school counsellor, two Teaching Assistants and an Emotional Literacy Support Assistant.
-They are based in the Student Support Centre, where boys can go if they need help or advice at any time of the school day.
+Mr Griffin is the College’s Designated Safeguarding Lead and coordinates our Student Support team, a group of specialist professionals that includes a Special Educational Needs and Disabilities Coordinator (SENDCo), a Wellbeing Coordinator, school counsellor, two Teaching Assistants and an Emotional Literacy Support Assistant.
+They are based in the Student Support Centre, where students can go if they need help or advice at any time of the school day.

 Counselling sessions are available on Tuesday, Thursday and Friday, 8.30am to 3.30pm.
 All information shared during a counselling session is strictly confidential except when a risk of harm is disclosed.

 To request a counselling session, contact College Counsellor, Alicja Raffray.